 The most common reasons for fractures are:

-- A fall, A motor vehicle accident, rough physical play in sports, or a fall can all result in fractures.
+- Falls, motor vehicle accidents, and rough physical play in sports can all result in fractures.

-- This condition weakens bones and puts the bones in jeopardy of breaking.
+- Certain conditions weaken bones and put the bones in jeopardy of breaking.

-- Repetitive motion can fatigue muscles and create a situation for more force to be place on the bone.
-The result can be a stress fractures.
-Stress fractures can happen to anyone, but are more common in athletes.
+- Repetitive motion can fatigue muscles and create a situation for more force to be placed on the bone.
+The result can be a stress fracture.
+Stress fractures can happen to anyone but are more common in athletes.